Erdogan says Turkey has 'many other alternatives' to EU | theSundaily

 Earlier this month, Erdogan again floated the idea of joining Russia and China in the Shanghai Cooperation Organisation (SCO).

 The SCO is a loose security and economic bloc.
-Other members are Kazakhstan, Kyrgyzstan and Tajikistan.
+Kazakhstan, Kyrgyzstan and Tajikistan are also members.

-But Prime Minister Binali Yildirim told a televised interview last week however that the SCO was not an alternative to Ankara's EU accession talks. — AFP
+But Turkey's Prime Minister Binali Yildirim told a televised interview last week that the SCO was not an alternative to Ankara's EU accession talks.